Batch Class in Apex

 Key Features of Batch Apex

-• Flexible batching: Allow developers to set the number of records in a batch (default is 200 records).
+- Flexible batching: Allow developers to set the batch size (default: 200 records).

-• Retry on Failure: You have the option to resubmit either all failed records or specific failed records.
+- Retry on Failure: You can resubmit either all failed records or specific ones.

 Batch Class Methods

-Basically, Batch Apex is defining an Apex class that implements the Database.Batchable interface.
+Basically, a batch class in Apex is a class that implements the Database.Batchable interface.
 The interface provides a person with three main methods:

 1. start() :